kadena-io/pact/docs/en/pact-reference.rst

      codeFile: Transaction code file
      data: JSON transaction data
      dataFile: JSON transaction data file
+     networkId: string identifier for a blockchain network
-     keyPairs: list of key pairs for signing (use pact -g to generate): [
+     keyPairs: list of key pairs and capabilities for signing (use pact -g to generate): [
        public: base 16 public key
        secret: base 16 secret key
+       caps: [
+         optional managed capabilities
+         ]
        ]
      nonce: optional request nonce, will use current time if not provided
      from: entity name for addressing private messages